-2017 2020 2021 2022 Hurricane Irma, response to COVID-19 pandemic, including the provision of testing sites and PPE.
-In total, ~100,000 masks branded masks were provided to residents free of charge. "cloud computing", which will buttress the previous transition
+2017 2020 2021 2022 emergency response to Hurricane Irma, beginning on Village provides emergency response to COVID-19 pandemic, including the provision of testing sites and PPE.
+In total, ~100,000 masks branded masks were provided to residents free of charge. "cloud computing", which will buttress the previous transition Village responded to Hurricane Ian, the costliest hurricane in Florida history.